cm-core-team/wol-api/README.md

 Possible ideas:

-- The obvious one, duhhh, would be to allow for different languages
+- The obvious one, duhhh, would be to allow for different languages.
-- Maybe show the footnotes of the verses and cross references
+- Maybe show the footnotes of the verses and cross references.

 ## Credits